xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 ### System Block Diagram

-The Cisco 8711-32FH-M has one common CPU complex board, P100 NPU, 2 Power Supply Units (PSU) with support of (1 + 1) redundancy and 6 Fan Tray (FT) with support of 1 Fan Failure condition. – These PSUs and FTs are field replaceable units (FRUs).
+Cisco 8711-32FH-M has one common CPU complex board, P100 NPU, 2 Power Supply Units (PSU) with support of 1+1 redundancy, and 6 Fan Trays (FT) with support of 1 Fan Failure condition.
+All PSUs and FTs are field replaceable units (FRUs).

 ![Screenshot 2024-12-22 at 1.08.04 PM.png]({{site.baseurl}}/images/Screenshot 2024-12-22 at 1.08.04 PM.png)

 Figure 12.
 Cisco 8711-32FH-M Block Diagram
 {: .text-center}

 P100 is a family of high-capacity packet switching devices.
 P100 consists of 6 slices.
-Each slice has a Receive and a Transmit part (Rx slice and Tx slice).
+Each slice has a “receive” and a “transmit” part, respectively the Rx and Tx slices.
 Each slice supports two groups of interfaces (i.e., a pair of IFGs).
 Performance wise, each slice handles up to one packet per clock and has a data bandwidth of up to 3.2 Tbps.
 The total capacity of a P100 device is determined by the number of slices.
-With four slices used in Cisco 8711-32FH-M and up to 5.047 Bpps forwarding performance per system.
+Cisco 8711-32FH-M uses four slices and archieve up to 5.047 Bpps forwarding performance per system.

 Cisco Silicon One P100 features:
 - 19.2 Tbps full-duplex and 8.1 Bpps Forwarding Capacity NPU